-- As a condition of early parole in California (for offenders released early due to jail or prison overcrowding);
+- As a condition of early parole in California (if you are released early due to jail or prison overcrowding);

 - To support offender re-entry programs;

-- To help offenders convicted of violating California’s underage drinking and driving laws.
+- To help if you are convicted of violating California’s underage drunk driving laws.6

-A judge can require a DUI defendant to wear the SCRAM bracelet/ anklet for any period of time.
+A judge can require you to wear the SCRAM bracelet/ anklet for any period of time.
 Typical periods range from 30 days to more than a year.

-Factors the judge will consider in setting how much time a DUI offender must wear a SCRAM device for include:
+Factors the judge will consider in setting how much time you must wear a SCRAM device include:

 - The seriousness of the present DUI offense,